Russell Terrier: Know About This Dog Breed Special Information

 This active dog is a perfect family dog, especially if you have children over the age of three or four.
 They have an adventurous nature so it’s best if you also have an adventurous side.
 Jack Russells tend to get bored, so it’s best if they have a family that can really give them the time of day.

-What problems does Jack Russells have?
+What problems does Jack Russell have?

 Common health problems affecting the Jack Russell breed include hereditary eye diseases and deafness.
 Leg Perthes is a disease of the hip joint that commonly occurs in small breed dogs, including the Jack Russell.
 They are also prone to dislocation of the kneecaps.

-Why is Jack Russells so special?
+Why is Jack Russell so special?

 Raised to be fearless and indifferent.
 Jack Russell Terriers are tough, tenacious, athletic, and super friendly.
 This energetic dog was bred as a working dog and still exhibits the intelligence that made it so popular as a hunting dog in the early 19th century.